 • Stand damage due to chemical residue is not eligible for replanting under the Forage Guarantee.

-The cover crop must be seeded at one-third to one-half of the normal seeding rate.
+The companion crop must be seeded at one-third to one-half of the normal seeding rate.
 Seed forages in a separate pass at an angle to your cover crop to reduce competition and to aid in depth control.
-Remove the cover crop as early as possible rather than harvesting the grain.
+Remove the companion crop as early as possible rather than harvesting the grain.
 This will reduce the amount of competition for sunlight, moisture and nutrients.